WeblateOrg/weblate/docs/workflows.rst

 Peer review
 -----------

-With this workflow, anybody can add suggestions, and need approval from additional member(s) before it is accepted as a translation.
+With this workflow, anybody can add a suggestion, which needs approval from additional member(s) before it is accepted as a translation.

 * *Any user* can add suggestions.